Obtaining authentication can be a lengthy process due to notary requirements, shipping times and the multiple steps

-The Seal of the Apostille of the Hague
+Seal of the Apostille of the Hague and Certificates of Authentication

 An "Apostille" is an internationally recognized document certification, developed so official documents can be reliably shared and certified across international boundaries.
 The Apostille's legal and procedural foundations were established by the Hague Convention of 1961.
 In New York, the Apostille of the Hague process is managed by the New York Department of State Division of Licensing Services.
 In some cases, a Certificate of Authentication will be issued by the New York Secretary of State to authenticate public document for use in any country which is not a member of the Hague Convention.
 Students will work with the Registrar's Office, the County Clerk and the Department of State to receive authentication.
 Students who are attending foreign universities, or who are applying to study or work overseas, may need documents certified with the Seal of the Apostille of the Hague.

-- Due to notary requirements, this process is completed on campus.
+- Due to notary requirements, this process is generally completed on campus.
 This can be a time-consuming process, depending on your needs and shipping times, so please plan accordingly.

 - The student will need to determine which SUNY Cortland academic documents they need certified by the Department of State.
 Generally employers and schools require a transcript from the College.

 - It's very important to be assured you require the Apostille.
 Many foreign agencies and schools will accept documents with a College Seal and notarization, which can be processed quickly on campus, and do not require authentication by the Clerk or Department of State.

 - Please be assured you are sending documents to a Hague Conference participant, and the recipient has no restrictions on document provision.